-- (a) Service-Based Vesting.
+(a) Service-Based Vesting.
 Except as otherwise provided in this Award Agreement, subject to your continued employment through each applicable anniversary of the Grant Date, the achievement of the Section 162(m) Goal and the applicable Performance Goal, you shall vest in the RSUs subject to this Award Agreement twenty five percent (25%) on each of the first four anniversaries of the Grant Date.
-Each 25 percent of the RSUs for which the service requirement under this Section 3(a) would be satisfied upon each applicable anniversary of the Grant Date shall be considered a "tranche" of RSUs for purposes of this Award Agreement. - (b) Section 162(m) Goal.
-Except as otherwise provided in this Award Agreement, no amount shall be earned and payable with respect to any tranche of the RSUs, unless the Committee has certified that the Section 162(m) Goal has been achieved. - (c) Performance-Based Vesting.
-Except as otherwise provided in this Award Agreement, no amount shall be earned and payable with respect to a particular tranche of the RSUs unless the Committee has certified that the Performance Goal applicable to such tranche has been achieved. - (d) Termination of Employment.
-Notwithstanding anything to the contrary in this Award Agreement or the Plan to the contrary: - (i) if your employment terminates by reason of your death, all outstanding RSUs shall be deemed earned, regardless of the achievement of the Performance Goal and the Section 162(m) Goal, and shall vest in full immediately; and - (ii) if your employment is terminated by the Company for Cause or by reason of your Disability or you resign for any reason, all unvested RSUs shall be immediately forfeited; and - (iii) if your employment terminates for any reason not described in clauses (i) or (ii), (A) you shall, subject to the achievement of the Performance Goal as determined in accordance with Section 3(c) for the tranche of RSUs scheduled and eligible to vest immediately following the termination of employment and the Section 162(m) Goal as determined in accordance with Section 3(b), vest in a number of RSUs, solely with respect to the tranche of RSUs scheduled and eligible to vest on the anniversary of the Grant Date immediately following the date of termination, equal to the product of (x) the number of such RSUs scheduled and eligible to vest on the next anniversary of the Grant Date and (y) a fraction, the numerator of which is the number of days from the anniversary of the Grant Date immediately preceding the date of termination (or, if such termination is after the Grant Date but prior to the first anniversary of the Grant Date, the Grant Date) through the date of termination of your employment and the denominator of which is 365, and (B) the remainder of the RSUs shall be forfeited.
+Each 25 percent of the RSUs for which the service requirement under this Section 3(a) would be satisfied upon each applicable anniversary of the Grant Date shall be considered a "tranche" of RSUs for purposes of this Award Agreement.

+(b) Section 162(m) Goal.
+Except as otherwise provided in this Award Agreement, no amount shall be earned and payable with respect to any tranche of the RSUs, unless the Committee has certified that the Section 162(m) Goal has been achieved.

+(c) Performance-Based Vesting.
+Except as otherwise provided in this Award Agreement, no amount shall be earned and payable with respect to a particular tranche of the RSUs unless the Committee has certified that the Performance Goal applicable to such tranche has been achieved.

+(d) Termination of Employment.
+Notwithstanding anything to the contrary in this Award Agreement or the Plan to the contrary:

+(i) if your employment terminates by reason of your death, all outstanding RSUs shall be deemed earned, regardless of the achievement of the Performance Goal and the Section 162(m) Goal, and shall vest in full immediately; and

+(ii) if your employment is terminated by the Company for Cause or by reason of your Disability or you resign for any reason, all unvested RSUs shall be immediately forfeited; and

+(iii) if your employment terminates for any reason not described in clauses (i) or (ii), (A) you shall, subject to the achievement of the Performance Goal as determined in accordance with Section 3(c) for the tranche of RSUs scheduled and eligible to vest immediately following the termination of employment and the Section 162(m) Goal as determined in accordance with Section 3(b), vest in a number of RSUs, solely with respect to the tranche of RSUs scheduled and eligible to vest on the anniversary of the Grant Date immediately following the date of termination, equal to the product of (x) the number of such RSUs scheduled and eligible to vest on the next anniversary of the Grant Date and (y) a fraction, the numerator of which is the number of days from the anniversary of the Grant Date immediately preceding the date of termination (or, if such termination is after the Grant Date but prior to the first anniversary of the RSUs shall be forfeited.